 You may want to consider a food elimination diet to find out which foods you may have a sensitivity or allergy too.
 For some people raw food although perceived as healthy, is way too hard on their inflamed and delicate digestive systems and they may need to begin by incorporating a liquid diet such as juicing and eating soups and easily digestible foods until their gut heals.
 Fish oil is a great way to naturally combat inflammation too.
 On the other hand, meal replacements are also great for inflammation according to Shakeslab.com.

 Numerous foods have specific healing properties such as garlic and onions which include antibiotic and antifungal properties.
 Particular chronic conditions such as arthritis and celiac disease benefit from a specialized diet and avoiding particular foods.
 There are foods which reduce inflammation and ones that help lower cholesterol such as fish and omega 3 fatty acids.
 Doctors recommend eating at least two servings of fish a week.
 It’s always good to try and get the nutritional benefits from your food and not rely on synthetic supplements (unless you are on a specific diet such as veganism in which case you may need to include a vegan multivitamin.

-Fuelling up on super foods is a great way to provide the body with nutrients and not over eat.
+Fuelling up on super foods is a great way to provide the body with nutrients and not overeat.
 Individual foods have their own unique set of nutrients to meet the needs of your body so eating a wide variety of foods ensures that you are getting a diverse range if nutrients vitamins and minerals that you need.
-You can also add a plant based protein powder if you need.
+You can also add a plant based protein powder or greens powder if you need.

 Incorporating the seasons into your menu planning will benefit you so that you can enjoy fresh and in the moment foods that are abundantly available.
 There is also a cost saving when you buy in season.
 Shop at local growers markets or co-ops and talk to the sellers about what’s in season.